Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Defense Mechanisms Against Jailbreak Attacks

 \section{Defense Mechanisms Against Jailbreak Attacks}

 Jailbreaking attacks pose a significant threat to the safe deployment of LLMs, prompting researchers to explore various defense mechanisms to mitigate them.
 These defenses aim to either prevent the successful execution of jailbreak attacks or reduce their impact.
-Broadly, these defenses are categorized as prompt-level, model-level, multi-agent, and other novel strategies.
+Historically, defenses have focused on reactive measures such as prompt filtering and output detection.
+However, the evolving sophistication of attacks---particularly autonomous agent-driven and reasoning-exploiting methods---has necessitated a shift toward proactive, system-architecture-level interventions that address the underlying logic of how models process and refuse harmful requests.
+Broadly, these defenses are categorized as prompt-level, model-level, multi-agent, proactive system-level, and other novel strategies.